Erasmus makes a plan at scrumhalf‚ fullback and in the pack for Twickenham Test

 But Saturday‚ the forecast says‚ should by dry and partly cloudy.

-Whatever the weather‚ it will be a Red Letter day for Damian de Allende‚ who will start at fullback for the first time.
+Whatever the weather‚ it will be a Red Letter day for Damian Willemse‚ who will start at fullback for the first time.

 “We’ve always had Willie le Roux available‚ and that’s a luxury‚” Erasmus said.